open-education-hub/web-security/web-basics-browser-security-model/README.md

 ```
 <iframe src="sandbox_iframe.html" sandbox width=450 height=100>
-if you can see this, you browser doesn't understand SANDBOX IFRAME.
+if you can see this, your browser doesn't understand SANDBOX IFRAME.
 </iframe>
 ```

 Access the page via browser http://localhost.

-The value of the sandbox attribute can either be just sandbox (then all restrictions are applied), or a space-separated list of pre-defined values that will REMOVE the particular restrictions.
+The value of the sandbox attribute can either be just sandbox (then all restrictions are applied), or a space-separated list of predefined values that will REMOVE the particular restrictions.

 # Same-Origin Policy

 The same-origin policy is a web browser security mechanism that aims to prevent websites from attacking each other.
 The same-origin policy restricts scripts on one origin from accessing data from another origin.

-## Why we need Same-Origin Policy?
+## Why do we need Same-Origin Policy?

 When a browser sends an HTTP request from one origin to another, any cookies, including authentication session cookies, relevant to the other domain are also sent as part of the request.
 This means that the response will be generated within the user's session, and include any relevant data that is specific to the user.
 Without the same-origin policy, if you visited a malicious website, it would be able to read your emails from Gmail and private messages from Facebook.
 You can read more about SOP here. [[5]](https://portswigger.net/web-security/cors/same-origin-policy)